 Make sure to check out this Queenstown itinerary to make the most of your trip.

-Best Things to Do in Queenstown New Zealand
+Now, here are the best things to do in Queenstown New Zealand

 From atop Bob’s Peak, you will find the best view of the Queenstown township.
 This is the photo-location for thousands of postcard images.